Uploading to Strava

 Supported File Types

-Strava supports FIT, TCX and GPX file types as described below.
+Strava supports FIT, TCX, GPX, and JSON (limited) file types as described below.
 New file types are not on the road map.
 Developers are encouraged to use one of these types as it will also maximize compatibility with other fitness applications.

 All files are required to include a time with each trackpoint or record, as defined by the file format.
 Information such as lat/lng, elevation, heartrate, etc. is optional.